RuwinshsMainframe/CNC-Tiberian-Suns-Chem-Spray-Infantry/README.md

 ## Instructions

 1. Download this repository.
-2. Extract the files from the .zip archive and copy its contents.
+2. Extract the contents from the .zip file and copy its contents.
-3. Find your Tiberian Sun game folder and copy the files.
+3. Find your Tiberian Sun game folder and paste the copied files into it.

    If you're using the Steam version, you can find Tiberian Sun in your Steam library, right-click its name, then go to Properties -> Installed Files -> Browse.
    <br>